 Believe it or not, this athletic man who grew up playing hockey and basketball and today is an avid golfer was hired to voice the characters of both Robert and Becky in the CBC radio drama In Becky’s Name.
 Governor General Award winning playwright and author, Kent Stetson, took the liberty of contacting ACTRA on Bernard’s behalf, stating that anyone who could play a man and women on radio in their first performance deserved to be given their professional status…and he was, and he hasn’t looked back.

 His uncanny talent of being able to transform himself into a rough and tumble lowlife to a ruggedly handsome good guy has garnered Bernard a variety of most interesting roles over his career including performing alongside such Hollywood icons as James Caan and Kathy Bates.
-Most recently he was seen in Sea Change on Lifetime movies, based on New York Times best selling author Aimee Friedman, which everyone hopes will go to camera in the near future as a series.
-He also starred in Blue Seduction co-starring Billy Zane and Estella Warren, and American Sunset, co-staring with his friend, the late Corey Haim.
+Most recently he was seen in Blue Seduction co-starring Billy Zane and Estella Warren, and Hostage Game, co-staring with his friend, the late Corey Haim.
 Bernard also had a recurring role as Kirk in the hit Showcase TV series, Haven.

-Currently, Bernard is writing a made for TV series sitcom, called Cranky Cab, co produced by his friend and former producer of Trailer Park Boys, Barrie Dunn, which he will star.
-He wrote a screenplay Kitchen Sports, an adaptation of his successful1995 play, penned A Woman Scorned, a screenplay feature thriller, and co wrote 13 episodes for a TV sitcom, The Adventures of Black Bart.
+Recently Bernard wrote and co-produced a made for TV series, called Cranky Cab, in pre-production which he will star.
+He was also involved in the pilot, Sea Change, based on the New York Times Bestseller, and an Indie feature “To Avenge” slated for camera fall 2019.
+He wrote a screenplay Kitchen Sports, an adaptation of his successful 1995 play, penned A Woman Scorned, a screenplay feature thriller, and co wrote 13 episodes for a TV sitcom, The Adventures of Black Bart.

 When not gracing the small or large screens, Bernard tours North America with his standup comedy act, It’s My Life, Not Yours!
-The comedy act was originally a portrayal of his character on Trailer Park Boys, but after his first tour, several years ago, Bernard realized that comedy was an expression of truth, and the character, Cyrus, he was portraying, was far from his truth, “it’s was like being a cartoon, and difficult to find my voice,” and he set forth to develop material that would be easily transformed into the real Bernard Robichaud.
+The comedy act was originally a portrayal of his character on Trailer Park Boys, but after his first tour, Bernard realized that comedy was an expression of truth, and the character, Cyrus, was far from his truth, “it’s was like being a cartoon, and difficult to find my voice,” and he developed material that would be transformed into the real Bernard Robichaud.
 Bernard’s unique stories of his life…have his audiences bustin’ a gut!